Michael-Racz/Michael-racz/README.md

-- 🔭 I’m currently working on a [Udemy Course for Data Science][website]!
+- 🔭 I’m currently working on a [Udemy Course for Data Science][UdemyCourse]!
 - 🌱 I’m currently learning everything Python, Data Analysis, SQL, and studying for my Actuarial Exam
 - 👯 I'm looking for more projects to analyze things that I enjoy
 - 🥅 2020 Goals: Get a start on a new career